d13r/laravel-breadcrumbs/README.md

 ### Dependency injection

-You can also use dependency injection to access the `Manager` instance if you prefer, instead of using the `Breadcrumbs::` facade:
+You can use [dependency injection](https://laravel.com/docs/5.4/providers#the-boot-method) to access the `Manager` instance if you prefer, instead of using the `Breadcrumbs::` facade:

 ```php
 use DaveJamesMiller\Breadcrumbs\Manager as BreadcrumbsManager;